Preschool – The Perfect Place to Encourage Curiosity in Kids

 “Why is the sky blue and not red?”

 “Why can birds fly but not me?

 These questions should definitely sound familiar to you!
-While a lot of times we ignore these questions asked by preschool kids, it reflects a very important inherent quality in them – curiosity.
+Years ago you must have asked these same questions to your parents too.
+While a lot of times we ignore these questions asked by our preschool kids, it reflects a very important inherent quality in them – curiosity.

 The constant urge to find answers to lesser asked questions, the itch to go beyond the black and white of things and dig deep into the grey with a longing to look for the “why” in simple pieces of information, not only makes preschool kids intelligent but also bold and confident.
 Kids are born with curiosity and to encourage this curiosity in their learning process, is a significant step that schools need to take to lay the foundation for their successful educational journey.

 Put simply, curiosity of a toddler shows his/her thirst of seeking knowledge.